Managing missing data with pandas

 2017-01-01T12:11:34 sabrina65 22.0 82 8075d058-7dae-e2ec-d47e-58ec6d26899b 1.0 NaN

-We then use pandas.DataFrame.groupby to group the records by username and then fill the missing data with the backfill method of pandas.core.groupby.DataFrameGroupBy.fillna. limit defines the maximum number of consecutive NaN values:
+We then use pandas.DataFrame.groupby to group the records by username and then fill in the missing data using the backfill method from pandas.core.groupby.DataFrameGroupBy.fillna. limit defines the maximum number of consecutive NaN values:

 [21]: